Cancer benefits if you are of pension age

 You qualify for the new State Pension if you're:

-You need a total of 10 qualifying years on your National Insurance record to get new State Pension.
-They don't have to be 10 years in a row and can be:
+You need a total of 10 qualifying years on your National Insurance record to get any new State Pension and 35 years to get the full amount.
+The 10 years don't have to be in a row and can be:

 People who have lived or worked in another country might still get some new State Pension.